 [Article series] The experts behind Luxembourg’s Covid-19 fight

-What is your specific role in the ongoing COVID-19 initiatives of the Research Luxembourg taskforce?
+What is your role in the ongoing Covid-19 projects?

 GB: I am in charge of setting up and coordinating a variety of initiatives to be implemented as part of the efforts of the Research Luxembourg Covid-19 taskforce.
 I essentially ensure that all authorisations for the studies are in place, that we obtain ethical approvals and that the protocols and related documentation are adapted or prepared in compliance with the national legal and ethical requirements.
 This entails liaising with the relevant government bodies, including the Ministry of Health, The Ministry of Higher Education and Research and the National Research Ethics Committee (CNER).
 In the context of the newly launched clinical trial “Discovery”, I am working closely with my colleagues Dr Thérèse Staub and Dr Jean Reuter at the CHL to ensure the smooth set-up and running of the trial’s operations, as well as being in frequent contact with the international coordinator of the study.
 I will be carrying out similar functions in the framework of the other upcoming Covid-19 projects of the Research Luxembourg taskforce.

 How are you cooperating with LIH in the context of these studies?